 One way in which you can reduce those monthly expenses that you’ve identified in your budget and to control your finances is to find cheaper alternatives.
 Both small and large monetary commitments such as monthly mobile phone contracts to loans to purchase a car, for example, can seriously impact your financial situation.
 However, thanks to comparison sites like Foned, it’s easier to find a cheaper mobile contract.
 As a more affordable alternative, you could choose to lease a car instead of paying off a car you own to help your finances further.
 Many cars, excluding expensive collectable models, will deteriorate in value and therefore aren’t really a sound investment.
 Instead, you could pay for a lease that is often much more affordable than paying a car loan off, plus you get the added bonus of being able to switch to new models, including cars that you might not have been able to afford to buy beforehand.
 For example, you could find electric car lease deals from companies like LV, potentially reducing your monthly spending while also being more eco-friendly by driving an electric model too.
 You can find more about their lease deals and more at lvelectrix.co.uk.

 A good way to save money is to actually avoid leaving it in a basic savings account.
 While this may seem like the smart place to leave your money, it’s essentially doing nothing other than gaining a tiny percentage of interest every now and again.
 Unfortunately, that interest rarely covers inflation rates, and your money will essentially lose value.
 Instead, consider putting your money to better use by investing it.
-Whether that’s in an ISA or through stocks and shares, you might be able to make a serious amount of money off of your savings.
+Whether that’s in an ISA or through stocks and shares via a range of UK investment apps, you might be able to make a serious amount of money off of your savings.
 Remember, though, that your capital is at risk when you invest, and there is a chance that you’ll lose more money than you invest.
 That’s why it’s always worth spreading those investments around and diversifying your portfolio to help support your finances.